vbookshelf/Gonzo-English-Practice-Chatbot-Experiments/README.md

-# Gonzo English Teacher Chatbot Experiments
+# Gonzo English Practice Chatbot Experiments
 My experiments with Gonzo, a ChatGPT powered chatbot web app that helps people learn english through conversation.<br>
 The experiments are still in progress...